ColinFay/hordes/README.md

 Note that these methods won't close the Shiny sessions after the node app is closed / when the user close the tab.
 These are examples that have been trimmed down for the sake of clarity.

+When called, the waiters return an object of class [ChildProcess](https://nodejs.org/api/child_process.html#child_process_class_childprocess) as `.proc`, that can be manipulated as such.

 + One per user

 ```javascript